 Product Care Recycling is a federally incorporated, not-for-profit organization that responsibly manages products at endof-life.
-We contribute to the local economy, keep hazardous materials out of our landfills and waterways, conserve resources, and protect the planet by recycling millions of litres of paint each year.
+We contribute to the local economy, keep hazardous materials out of our landfills and waterways, conserve resources, and protect the planet by recycling millions of litres of point each year.

-Visit productcare.org to find a recycling
+Visit productcare.org to find a recycling location near you.